ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/overview.markdown

   The Hub can serve and be served by many Sinks using the same port, **simplify security protocols** and **save server resources**.

-    This can be useful whenever mulltiple devices (e.g. an array of security cameras) collect their records locally and replicate them to a central database periodically.
+    This can be useful whenever multiple devices (e.g. an array of security cameras) collect their records locally and replicate them to a central database periodically.